Abstr4/Abstr4/README.md

 I'm a .NET Developer born in AR.

-Here you can see my projects!
+Here you can check my projects!

-If you want to know more about me, you can check my website.
+If you want to know more about me, you can visit my website.